dymmond/asyncmq/docs/en/docs/learn/integration.md

 ---

-Congratulations, you’ve mastered AsyncMQ in Esmerald!
+Congratulations, you've mastered AsyncMQ in Esmerald!
-In the next chapter, we’ll explore **Advanced Patterns** like custom backends, DAG orchestration, and Kubernetes scaling.
+In the next chapter, we'll explore **Advanced Patterns** like custom backends, DAG orchestration, and Kubernetes scaling.